SyncfusionExamples/Winforms-map-getting-started/README.md

 # WinForms maps getting started

-This repository contains sample for how to get started with the [Syncfusion WinForms Maps](https://help.syncfusion.com/windowsforms/map/getting-started) control.
+This repository contains sample to getting started with the [Syncfusion WinForms Maps](https://help.syncfusion.com/windowsforms/map/getting-started) control.
 WinForms Maps is a graphical representation of geographical data.
 This is used to represent the statistical data of a particular geographical area on the earth.
 Using pan and zoom features, maps can be navigated.

 ## Syncfusion controls